gcollet/MstatX/README.txt

-The default statistic is a weighted-entropy which means a Shannon entropy based on probabilities computed with the sequence weighting scheme defined by Henikoff & Henikoff.
-The description of all the statistics available in MstatX are in the manual and also in the code.
+The default statistic is a weighted-entropy which means a Shannon entropy based on probabilities computed with the sequence weighting scheme defined by Henikoff & Henikoff (1994).
+The description of statistics available in MstatX are in the manual and also in the code.

 Statistics currently available are :
  - wentropy (1)